andreaulicna/42_NetPractice/README.md

 	- mask /25 isn't enough as it creates only two ranges:
 		- ```.0``` to ```.127```
 		- ```.128``` to ```.255```
-	- mask /26 (or higher) is more suitable as it creates 4 ranges (including the network and broadcast addresses):
+	- mask /26 (or higher) is more suitable as it creates 4 ranges:
 		- ```.0``` to ```.63```
 		- ```.64``` to ```.127```
 		- ```.128``` to ```.191```